Hamhung South Hamgyong, North Korea Travel Guide

 For Hamhung, specific "recommendations" are limited, as choices are few.

-The main (and often only) option for foreign tourists.
+The main (and often only) option for tourists from other countries.

 Other state-run hotels may also be assigned depending on tour logistics.

-Designated tourist hotels are generally the only option for families.
+Designated tourist hotels are typically the only option for families.

 Solo travelers integrate into group tours and stay in the same designated hotels.